DH - Dental Hygiene

 3 Classroom hours; 7 Lab hours.

 Presents the basic skills involved in the delivery of dental hygiene patient care, including infection control, disease prevention and instrumentation skills.
 Considers measures that can be employed to prevent oral disease and promote dental health.
 Laboratory instruction in instrumentation for removal of deposits from the teeth is included.
 Prerequisite: program consent.

 Covers the supporting structures of the teeth and an overview of both the biological and clinical aspects of periodontology.
 Enables dental hygiene students to recognize and differentiate periodontal health from disease, formulate appropriate treatment plans, select appropriate adjunctive therapies and recognize the role of the dental hygienist as a periodontal co-therapist in initial periodontal therapy and maintenance.
 Also includes periodontal surgery, antibiotics and antimicrobial agents, periodontal dressing, and sutures.
 Emphasizes the evaluation of a periodontal case study resulting in the development of a periodontal treatment plan.
 Prerequisite: program consent.

 3 Classroom hours; 3 Lab hours.

-Presentation of the theory of radiation production, usage and radiation safety.
-Development of skills in exposing, processing, mounting, evaluating and interpreting radiographs.
+Presents the theory of radiation production, usage and radiation safety.
+Develops skills in exposing, processing, mounting, evaluating and interpreting radiographs.
 Uses laboratory periods to gain proficiency in radiographic techniques.